If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 Can I get a flu shot if I’m using Avonex?

 According to guidelines from the American Academy of Neurology, if you have MS, you should get a flu shot each year.
-But if your doctor advises against it, you shouldn’t get the shot.
+But if your doctor advises against it, you shouldn’t get one.

 If you have more questions about flu shots while you’re taking Avonex, talk with your doctor.